michaelcung7/michaelcung7/README.md

 <img align="right" alt="Coding" width="300" height="250" src="https://raw.githubusercontent.com/hasibul-hasan-shuvo/hasibul-hasan-shuvo/main/images/coding-boy.gif">
 I'm a passionate web developer with experience in various technologies.
 Here's a bit about me:

-- 💻 Currently working with HTML, CSS, Bootstrap, Tailwind, Angular, React, JavaScript, TypeScript, .NET Core, Spring Boot, MySQL, and Git.
+- 💻 Currently working on Portfolio.
 - 🌱 Always learning and exploring new technologies.
 - 📚 Graduated with a degree in Computer Science.
-- 💬 Ask me about **Javascript**
+- 💬 Ask me about **Javascript, Angular and React JS**
 - 📫 How to reach me **cungmichael63@gmail.com**

 ## Skills